USB loaders are the second iteration of backup loaders, mostly replacing the older disc based backup loaders.

 My USB drive is not recognized

 Firstly, make sure to try both USB ports.
 Some cIOSs have problems detecting both USB ports.
+In general, the outer most USB port will be the working one (but try both anyway).

 Large drives (>3TB) may give problems.
 Try partitioning the drive in smaller chunks.